Week 1: Project Management¶

 During this process, the tools I used and their corresponding functions are as follows:

-- GitLab CI/CD: Enables automated build and deployment, improving modification efficiency.
-Skill point: Automatically executes the build and release process through
+GitLab CI/CD: Enables automated building and deployment, improving modification efficiency.
+Skill point: Automatically executes the building and publishing processes through

 3.4.1 Manual Deployment Process¶